-This activity can be a powerful way of helping students understand a common human experience of the modern age, the experience of loss of place that mattered to us and shaped us, especially nature in that place.
-Explain at an appropriate point in the discussion that loss of a loved place - or fear of loved place being lost - more than anything else lies behind the modern environmental movement.
-Ask the class to reflect on the presentations and how frequently there was a reference to the loss of natural environment.
-Make clear that the last question asked under Step 3 - concerning what could and should be done to preserve place - is precisely the question environmentalists are asking themselves.
+This activity can be a powerful way of helping students to understand a common human experience of the modern age, the experience of loss of place that mattered to us and shaped us, especially nature in that place.
+Explain at an appropriate point in the discussion that loss of loved place - or fear of loved place being lost - more than anything else lies behind the modern environmental movement.
+Ask the class to reflect on the presentations and how frequently there was reference to loss of natural environment.
+Make clear that the last question asked under Step 3 - concerning what could and should be done to preserve place - is exactly the question environmentalists are asking themselves.

-For activities outside of the school (Step 1 and Variation), ensure permission is obtained from the principal and school authorities, parents or guardians give consent for a visit, and agreement is secured from some parents and community members to help with the activities.
+For activities outside of the school (Step 1 and Variation), ensure permission is obtained from the principal and school authorities, consent for the visit is given by parents or guardians, and agreement is secured from some parents and community members to help with the activities.

-This activity marries with the Form 3 Social Sciences 'Environment' theme, where conservation measures are studied.
-It also supports learning falling under the 'Listening and Speaking' section of Form 3 English curriculum, where Learning Outcome 1, Achievement Indicators 12 and 13 call for the conducting of short interviews and Learning Indicator 4, Achievement Indicator 9 opens space for the discussions of goals, dreams and aspirations for a sustainable future.
+This activity marries with the Form 3 Social Sciences 'Environment' theme where conservation and conservation measures are to be studied.
+It also supports learning falling under the 'Listening and Speaking' section of the Form 3 English curriculum, where Learning Outcome 1, Achievement Indicators 12 and 13 call for the conducting of short interviews and Learning Indicator 4, Achievement Indicator 9 opens space for the discussions of goals, dreams and aspirations for a sustainable future.